hyperledger/fabric-samples/test-network/CHAINCODE_AS_A_SERVICE_TUTORIAL.md

 - The docker image for the peer contains a builder for chaincode-as-a-service preconfigured.
 This is named 'ccaasbuilder'.
 This removes the need to build your own external builder and repackage and configure the peer
 - The `ccaasbuilder` applications are included in the binary tgz archive download for use in other circumstances.
 The `sampleconfig/core.yaml` is updated as well to refer to 'ccaasbuilder'
-- The 2.4.1 Java Chaincode release has been updated to remove the need to write a custom bootstrap main class, similar  to the NodeJS Chaincode.
+- The 2.4.1 Java Chaincode release has been updated to remove the need to write a custom bootstrap main class, similar  to the Node.js Chaincode.
 It is intended that this will be added to the go chaincode as well.

 ## End-to-end with the the test-network